Thomas Phillips (mayor): Works

-Phillips was known also as a writer on Welsh education and Welsh language, and a champion of the Welsh church, particularly in Wales, the Language, Social Condition, Moral Character, and Religious Opinions of the People, considered in their relation to Education, with some account of the provision made for education in other parts of the kingdom (1849).
+Phillips was also known as a writer on Welsh education and Welsh language, and a champion of the Welsh church, particularly in Wales, the Language, Social Condition, Moral Character, and Religious Opinions of the People, considered in their relation to Education, with some account of the provision made for education in other parts of the kingdom (1849).

-This work defended the Welsh people and language against the 1847 "Blue Books" - the Reports of the Commissioners of Inquiry into the state of education in Wales.
+This work defended the Welsh people and language against the 1847 "Blue Books" – the Reports of the Commissioners of Inquiry into the state of education in Wales.
 Authors Lingen, Symons and Johnson concluded from the evidence they were given in Wales that the Welsh were dirty, lazy, ignorant, superstitious, deceitful, promiscuous and immoral, and advocated eradication of the Welsh language and the encouragement of the English language.
 Fluent in Welsh, Phillips exposed the lies of the "Blue Books", defended the Welsh people and their language, and proposed way to improve education in Wales; a biographer described his work:

-"for lucidity of treatment, for fulness of information, for calm, judicial statement, for tender yet discriminating sympathy with his poor and neglected countrymen, no less than for the suggestion of remedies applicable to their case, very few publications of the kind can be compared to this one."

 He was also the author of The Life of James Davies, a Village Schoolmaster (1850; 2nd edit.
 1852), a biography of James Davies (1765–1849) of Devauden.